Granted advantages must not influence the prescribing, use or supply of prescription-only medicines.

 The amendments to the TPA and HIA, including the corresponding ordinances (OITTP and HIO), entered into force on 1 January 2020.

 Integrity in the choice of treatment

-Once the new Article 56 revTPA enters into force, all price discounts and refunds granted on therapeutic products must be reported and disclosed to the FOPH upon request.
-This requirement applies to both the sale and purchase of therapeutic products, with the exception of those deemed to have low risk potential, such as medicinal products available on a retail basis and Class I medical devices (e.g. plasters, thermometers and walking aids).
+According to Article 56 TPA, all granted or received price discounts and rebates on therapeutic products must be reported and disclosed to the FOPH upon request.
+This requirement applies to both the sale and purchase of therapeutic products, except for those deemed to have low risk potential, such as over-the-counter medicines or Class I medical devices (for example, plasters, thermometers or walking aids).

-Patients and insurers should also benefit from discounts
+Obligation to pass on discounts: Insured individuals and insurers should benefit from discounts

 All documents are available only in French, German and Italian

 Rapport explicatif concernant l’ordonnance sur l’intégrité et la transparence dans le domaine des produits thérapeutiques (OITPTh) ainsi que la modification de l’ordonnance sur l’assurance-maladie (OAMal) (PDF, 350 kB, 09.04.2019)